DIY Box Cushion with Backer Board (No Sew and Piping Option)

 19 Optional.
 Trim the seam allowance in half along the top of the cushion.
 It’s important to keep some seam allowance but you just don’t want it to be bulky.

 20 Align the base, foam cushion and batting, then pull the cover over them until the top is positioned just right.
 Smooth with your hands and adjust so it is even, flat and taut.
+As you pull the cover over the foam, gently smooth the fabric around each rounded corner.
+Don’t worry if there seems to be a little extra fabric.
+Just ease it evenly around the curve as you staple, and the corners will become smooth and rounded.

 21 You are ready to staple!
-You can do this alone,, but it is helpful to have a partner to assist you.
+You can do this alone, but it is helpful to have a partner to assist you.
 One person can hold the fabric tight, and one can staple.

 22 Review staple placement.
 Pull up any that are not flush to the wood.
 Flip cushion to check for smoothness, adjust, and staple more if necessary.